Rehab-Robotics-Lab/FloSystem/README.md

 So now, when you run `connect_to_robot xyz` in the terminal:

 1.  all of the necessary ROS files will be sourced
 2.  based on the computer you are on, the correct NIC will be used to get the IP address.
     1. Note that for mjs-mws, there are two NICs of interest, that are ordered by priority.
 This allows us to use a wired network if available and if not to fall back to the wireless.
     2. If there is no IP address, ie. your not connected to a network, then the loopback device will be used.
 3. Based on the input given, the ros master will be set to connect to a specific robot.
     1. For zero, the local machine will be connected to.
     2. Other options are `flo`, `kq`, `x220t`.
 You probably don't need all of these, but it gives you a nice template of how to work.

 Some things to keep in mind:

-- You need to adjust the hostnames section.
+*   You need to adjust the hostnames section.
 You should use the host name of your computer and the network adapter you want.
 You can find the names of your network adapter by typing either `ifconfig` or `ip a` in the terminal
-- You will likely need to add a different robot.
+*   You will likely need to add a different robot.
 You can simply use the ones that are above as a template.
 You will need your common language name for the robot and its IP address.
-- `connect_to_robot 0` will connect to your local robot
+*   `connect_to_robot 0` will connect to your local robot

-### Network

-Some helpful commands (you will need to install `net-tools` for some):

-- `nmcli device status` tells you what your network devices are doing.
-  `ip link show` does something similar
-- `nmcli connection show` tells you waht networks are on your list (not the same as what is currently available, this is what you have connected to and saved)
-- `nmcli` gives a general overview of net status
-- `ip a` prints out a ton of info with ip and mac addresses
-- `netstat -i` gives a clean print out of how much traffice each adapter is seeing
-- `lspci | egrep -i --color 'network|ethernet'` to get which physical network adapters are available
-- `cat /proc/net/dev` will show the physical cards even those that aren't installed
-- `sudo lshw -class network` gives hardware details
-- `lsusb` will show the installed usb devices

-#### New Way (tp-link AC750)

-1. Buy a tp-link ac750 travel router (TL-WR902AC)
-2. Plug it into power and se tthe mode switch to share hotspot
-3. Go through the quick setup to connect to something
-4. Set the broadcast network name as flo-net for both 2.4 and 5 Ghz
-5. Set security to WPA2-PSK/AES with password xxxxxx
-6. Under the network tab, click LAN and set the IP Address to 10.42.0.1
-7. Under DHCP set the range to 10.42.0.100 - 10.42.0.199
-8. Under IP & MAC binding, set ARP Binding to be enabled
-9. Click into the ARP List and select the nuc, set it to be bound on 10.42.0.189
-10. Under DHCP/Address Reservation, add the MAC and IP address that you set to bind
-11. click under system tools and change the password
-12. connect everything up.

-It also makes sense to setup for tethered sharing, in the [old way](#old-way):

-1. Set switch to AP mode
-2. connect by wifi and navigate to 192.168.0.1
-3. Quick setup set ssid to flo-net and password to xxxxxx
-4. Plug in cable
-5. Rock and roll

-When you enter somewhere new, you will need to connect to the local network.
-TO do this:

-1. Turn on the router
-2. navigate to 10.42.0.1
-3. select the quick setup and click through to setup

-Some thoughts on this:

-- Using 5GHz gives better bandwidth, but that isn't always what you want.
-  2.4GHz gives better range.
-So you might want to use 2.4 GHz instead.
-  To do that, just name the 5ghz connection something else.
-- Using the network share means the chip is doing extra.
-It might be faster/stronger if it came off of the ethernet.
-- The router can be placed between the robot and laptop, either using wifi or a cable.

-#### Old Way (Router hooked up through ethernet)

-You will need a router to get it all working.
-There is a Cisco Linksys E1200 that we are using.
-Plug in one of the switching Ethernet ports to the port on your development computer.
-Note for Ubuntu 18 you may need to run `nm-connnection-editor`.
-Setup with:

-- SSID: flo-net
-- Broadcasting: off
-- PWD: xxxxx
-- type: WPA2
-- router name: flo-net-host

-You then need to use the router to share the Internet through your development machine, note that if you are actually in the rehab robotics lab, this is already done:

-- Set router into AP Mode (Access Point Mode)
-- Open network settings on the development machine and click edit connections
-- Click Add
-- Select Ethernet
-- name the connection `shared-net`
-- Under general, select Automatically connect when available and all users may use network
-- Under IPv4 settings select Method: Shared to other computers

-You should then be able to connect to the router using the settings setup on the router at the beginning from the nuc on the robot

 #### SSH-Keys, Hosts List, and SSHing in